I have gained great insight into the strength of human beings by working with victims of domestic abuse. They are truly an inspiration to me.

 - Resale Shop Volunteer

-Please e-mail our Development Coordinator, Amanda Wapiennik, at firstname.lastname@example.org to sign-up for the class by 5 pm the previous day.
-Directions and addresses will be e-mailed to you.
-If you are unable to attend the information and orientation sessions please e-mail Volunteer Coordinator for other options.
+Please e-mail our Volunteer Program Coordinator, Katie Peterson, at firstname.lastname@example.org to sign-up for the class by noon the previous day.
+Directions and address will be e-mailed to you.
+If you are unable to attend the orientation sessions please e-mail Volunteer Coordinator for other options.

-This class is about 1½ hours long and will give you the information you need to become involved as a volunteer at Family Shelter Service.
+This introduction to Family Shelter Service and domestic violence will give you the information you need to become involved as a volunteer at Family Shelter Service:

 - The History of Family Shelter